-Despite the fact that Czechoslovakia dissolved 28 years ago, it’s not been enough time for some people to update their info.
+Despite the fact that Czechoslovakia dissolved decades ago, it’s not been enough time for some people to update their info.
 While this might lead to some funny stories it’s less funny to realize that public institutions in some of the EU-countries have the same problem:

 “After several years living in France I had to register to public authorities Conseil regional and CAF.
 This turned out to be a huge problem even well into the year 2016 because I simply couldn’t choose my country of origin – they still had Czechoslovakia in the list instead of Czech Republic!
 It resulted in a seven-month-long battle…”